dividor/hdx-mcp/README.md

 ### Verification

 Once configured, you should see the HDX server appear in Claude's MCP servers list.
-You can test it by asking Claude to:

-- "List available HDX tools"
-- "What is the population of Chad?"
-- "Give me a summary of refugee status in Syria"

 ## Configuration